 - Generated data not explicitly saved to the Workspace bucket or other external file

-If you delete your persistent disk, you will need to reinstall any additional libraries or tools you had installed previously as well as recreate any generated data.
+If you delete your persistent disk, you need to reinstall any additional libraries or tools you installed previously as well as re-create any generated data.

 Opening notebook (read-only)

-Often you only want to read a notebook, rather than edit or run it.
-Opening a notebook read-only does not require creation of a VM, so it is much faster than opening a notebook for editing.
+What if you want to read a notebook, rather than edit or run it?
+Opening a notebook read-only does not require the creation of a VM.
+It's much faster than opening a notebook for editing.

 1. In the Notebooks tab, click on the three vertical dots icon for your notebook